department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/participant-notes/P13-researchstudy-notes-202008050800_MP.md

 > As he was checking criteria, he mentioned checking off the “list” ^.

-*Click on learn how to find a disability claim.
+**Click on learn how to find a disability claim.
 Let’s say you didn’t know about going to a VSO or VA.
-How line up with your expects?*
+How line up with your expectations?**

+*Reads content on page under `What evidence will I need to provide my claim?` `Can I file my claim online`*

 > Reading 3rd bullet about supporting statements.
 “That’s good, I guess.
 Yeah.”

 > Reading thru the content: Can I file my claim online. ..You can file it by mail.
 I wd not do that (mail).
 Reading thru getting the help of a trained professional.
 This page should have links to VSOs, certified groups that can help you.
 VFW.
 American Legion.

-> VA has a fiduciary responsibility to not give out money.

-> “They always make it as hard as they can to get your benefits,”
+I think there should be more links to VSOs.
+The VA in and of itself has a fiduciary responsibility not to give away any money that they don't think they should, so they fight your claim.
+They have a responsibility to save money where they can, so they always make it as hard as they can to get your benefits.
+So having you go to someone who isn't related to the VA but is authorized to work with the VA, for you, on your behalf, and accredited through the VA to process claims, an outside VSO, in my opinion would be way better.

-> “The VA thinks of us as a number and they will save money when we die.”
+Those of us who use the VA, we already feel like the VA thinks of us as a number and they will just save money when we die.

+They're going to give us as little care as they have to, and then when we die they save money, so they're happy.

- *How find articles of interest to same group of readers?*
+ **How find articles of interest to same group of readers?**

 > Right here.
 “On this page” links. (still on Agent Orange LC page)

-*So you understand things in plus signs to be articles?*
+**So you understand things in plus signs to be articles?**

 > I do.

-> I am 37 yrs old.
+But I am 37 yrs old.
 Used computer most of my life.
 But my dad wd not go online.
 (Dad is a Vietnam Vet.)

-*Task 6: Review tag results*
+### Task 6: Review tag results

-Still on Agent Orange LC page…
+*Still on Agent Orange LC page…*
-*Did you notice the audience and topic tags?*
+**Did you notice the audience and topic tags?**

-> Yes.
->
+I did.

+**What would you expect to happen if you clicked on one?**

-> Vietnam Vets link (tag) wd give me broader list of things Vietnam Vets have dealt with, like shrapnel.
-I wd assume it wd have more stuff for Vietnam Vets, and benes that wd be targeted to them.
-Yes, it lines up.
+Well, I think for Vietnam Vets link (tag) wd give me broader list of things Vietnam Vets have dealt with, like shrapnel and the wounds that they've dealt with.

+I would assume it would have more stuff for Vietnam Vets, and benefits that would be targeted to them.

+*clicks tag*

+**How does this line up with what you expected to happen?**

+For sure, it lines up.

+**And what do you think about how this information is organized?**

-> Way it’s laid out is very similar to Google search.
-Whether it’s helpful depends on your target audience, whether they use computers.
+I mean, it's very similar to Google search the way it's laid out.
+Again, whether it’s helpful depends on your target audience, their age groups.
+How familiar they are with computers and electronics.

-*Notice any articles that cd be the same?*
+**Notice any articles that cd be the same?**

+*scrolls*

-> Blue Water Navy Vets.
+These two.
+Blue Water Navy Veterans Law, and BMWV Act.

-*What are the differences?*
+**What are the differences?**

 > One is Q&A. One its FAQ.

-*These are exactly the same?
-What is the difference?*

-> 1 is print, the other is video.
+These two are exactly the same, the FAQ and the video (*points to titles*).
+1 is probably print, and 1 is videos.

-*Post-Task Interview *
+### Post-Task Interview

 *From this screen, talk me through how you would apply for a benefit you don’t already have - education, home loan, something like that.*

+*On Vietnam Vet results page*

-> I wd have to go back.
-Went back to Agent Orange exposure, then hit back button again to go to LC home.
-Went to pension block.
+I would have to go back *uses back button* to actually this page

-> I wd say “Are you 65?”
-Or “Is it time for your pension to start?”

-> Again, depends on the person as to how helpful this page is.

-> Dad was in Vietnam.
-He is in his late 70s.
-He wd ask me, ‘What am I supposed to do with this?”

-*From what you’ve seen today, can you describe how the learning center is different from overall site search?*
+*(LC Homepage), goes to topics section of page*

+**Something else we haven't talked about yet, up at the top here.
+We haven't discussed search at all, it hasn't come up.**

+*participant mouses over search in navigation* Right here?

+**Yes, but there is also a search bar below.
+Had you noticed that?**

-> “I have used the search bar, and almost exclusively you’ll get articles telling you to go somewhere else to do what you want to do.”
+I have, but unless you've made some really serious changes to how the search bar typically works with the VA...I have used the search bar, and almost exclusively you’ll get articles telling you to go somewhere else to do what you're trying to do.

-*Do you prefer to find links instead of search?*
+**Do you prefer to find links instead of search?**

-> Yes, bc the next time I wd have to click back in
+Yes, because normally it doesn't show me the link, it'll show me an article which opens up a new website, which means next time I view the article I have to log back in on a new page.

-> LC wd just give you info and articles., maybe point of contact at end of article.
-VA. gov wd give you ability to apply.
+**What do you understand the differences to be between the two options?**

+The learning center would just give you information, the search VA.gov would give you access to make a decision, application, or find a point of contact.
+Vs the LC gives you articles, and maybe a POC at the end of the article.
+But generally speaking, any of the contact information you find on here is a general number.
+Not to anyone specifically.

+**How do you understand this search bar vs navigation?**

-> Search bar at top — “my understanding is they are basically the same.”
+My understanding is they are basically the same.

-*We don’t know what to call the product you reviewed yet.
-Now that you have a better idea of the type of information that’s here, what you think of the name Learning Center?*
+**We don’t know what to call the product you reviewed yet.
+Now that you have a better idea of the type of information that’s here, what you think of the name Learning Center?**

-> “I wd say ‘Information Center.’ “ If I have Agent Orange exposure and you send me to an article, I already know I have it.
+I wd say ‘Information Center.’
+Because, if I have Agent Orange exposure and I click on a search here, and you send me to an article, I already know what's going on with AO exposure.
+I'm not trying to learn more about that.
 I am trying to figure out how to get treatment for it.

-*Say you went to VA.gov today and knew we had launched this product.
-How would you find it on the website?*
+**Say you went to VA.gov today and knew we had launched this product.
+How would you find it on the website?**

-> Which product?
-How find on VA.gov?
-I assume it wd be under benes and healthcare.
+I actually don't know.
+I'm assuming from home it would be under benes and healthcare.
 Or About VA.
 From the navigation.

-*Overall, what, if anything, do you find valuable or not helpful about this learning center concept as a whole?*
+**Overall, what, if anything, do you find valuable or not helpful about this learning center concept as a whole?**

-> “Valuable, yes.
-It seems like you have more info than the VA has, readily available.”
+Valuable, yes.
+It seems like you have more info than the VA currently has, readily available.
+I don't know if your target demographic for some of this stuff, again with people being older, and younger people applying for benefits.
+You have both, and you'll have to have a happy medium.

-> “There should be an option to have something sent to your house, a print version.”
+There should be an option to have something sent to your house, a print version.
 My parents have 3 computers and have no idea how to use them.
-I cd give print to my dad, he could fill out and earmark, give back to me.
+It does them no good to have a website they don't know how to use.
+I could give print to my dad, he could fill out and earmark, give back to me, and we can find it online together.

-*What do you think could be improved about what we’ve reviewed today?*
+**Anything else you think could be improved about what we’ve reviewed today?**

-> Yes, point of contact.
+Yes, point of contact.
 If I am logged in and it has my address, my city.
-The contact number here (mousing over footer) should populate with the number for my VA.
+The contact number here (mousing over footer) should populate with the number for my local VA.

-> The 800 number in the footer — he noticed the typo.
+*Also - The 800 number in the footer — he noticed the typo.*

-*Any questions for me?*
+**Any questions for me?**

+No, I guess I'm good.
+I appreciate the opportunity.

-> Burial benefits… “Is there a section that says how benefits work?
-Who’s entitled to what, where, and why.”
+Oh, let me see.
+I saw burial benefits.
+“Is there a section that says how benefits work?
+Who’s entitled to what, where, and why?”